tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [FIX] load fill certificate chain from host packages to check :file:`control` (as it is the case for other types of packages);

-* [SECURITY] regression: check host package control signature right after downloading (it is checked too when starting install);
+* [SEC] regression: check host package control signature right after downloading (it is checked too when starting install);

 * [FIX] regression: don't install host package if version is lower